ChloeL-E/msp1/README.md

         ![Footer](documentation/footer.png)

 -   ### Features For The Future
-    * In the future a 'book online' feature will be implemented that will allow the user to directly book their treatments online rather than sending a booking enquiry/needing to speak to a member of the spa team.
-This should improve user experience and they can more efficiently book our services.
+    * In the future a 'Book Online' feature will be implemented that will allow the user to directly book their treatments online rather than sending a booking enquiry or needing to speak to a member of the spa team.
+This should improve user experience as they can more efficiently book our services.

 -   ### Accessibility